 - Weather hands-on activities

 - The kids were also fascinated by Natural Disasters, so we talked about those about every other year or so!
-There’s a Natural Disasters Packet that is currently free here.
+There’s a Natural Disasters Packet

 - We also did a lot of exploration with magnets from time-to-time!
 There are lots of neat hands-on activities kids can do as they explore how magnets work.
 We did a magnetism unit last year, but this unit is probably better for slightly older kids (though younger kids will enjoy all the hands-on activities!)